Modularr/YAML-FrontMatter/README.md

 ### What files are compatible with this class?

-Any Jekyll file with Front Matter can be parsed my this class.
+Any Jekyll file with Front Matter can be parsed by this class.

 ### The format: